kammy381/onlineshop/README.md

 # WebShop
 See the work in progress version at:  https://rubikswebshop.onrender.com/ <br>
 Most recent version is in the improvements branch: https://github.com/kammy381/onlineshop/tree/improvements <br>
+The app gets automaticly tested on github on push <br>
-the deployed version is in the masterbranch.
+The deployed version is in the masterbranch.

 ## What is this app about?
 This app is an online shop. <br>